 FIRE: The City is almost entirely surrounded by wildland, creating large areas of wildland/urban interface with some sections of the city completely intertwined with interface.
 This creates a high fire hazard and requires building codes to employ the wildland/urban interface standards.
+The City should encourage developers and residents to follow Utah state guidelines for hazard mitigation in the wildland-urban interface.

 STEEP SLOPES: Steep slopes are found along the south bench area of the City, along the foothill area of the Wasatch Mountains on the east side of the city, and at spot locations throughout the City.
 These slopes should be considered fragile from a development standpoint and will be required to comply with the Sensitive Lands Ordinance (Ord 10-14).
 Building roads and subdivisions within them could cause environmental damage, destabilize hillsides and create a hillside scar/eyesore, due to the necessity of cuts and fills to do so.
 There could be a great hazard of erosion and flooding should denuding result from development efforts without any mitigation efforts applied.
-These steep slope areas generally coincide with the location of the known faults.
 These areas are also important to wildlife habitat areas including high value deer winter range.
 They represent a significant fire hazard to structures which might be tucked within the heavy vegetation located there.
 In addition, these steep foothills are very important view shed areas for residents as well as passers-by.
 The mountains are such a prominent feature of the landscape that the eye is constantly drawn to them and their foothills.
-Should this landscape become scarred up due to development, or for any other reason, would be a significant reduction in the community's overall quality of life.
+Should this landscape become scarred up due to development, or for any other reason, it would be a significant reduction in the community's overall quality of life.

-1 Landslide Hazard Map by Mike Lowe, Davis County Geologist, 1989 Geologic Hazard Map by Bruce N. Kaliser, U.G.M.S., 1976
+1 Landslide Hazard Map by Mike Lowe, Davis County Geologist, 1989 Geologic Hazard Map by Bruce N. Kaliser, U.G.M.S., 1976 often blows out of them during strong winds coming out of Weber Canyon.
+This dust can be hazardous to breathe and creates a nuisance where it is deposited to the west of the pits.
+The City is and should continue to work with the operators to try and reduce the amount of fugitive dust they create.